Safe Routes to Schools

 Health Factors

-Safe Routes to Schools (SRTS) is a federally supported program that promotes walking and biking to school through education and incentives.
-The program also supports city planning and legislative efforts to make walking and biking safer and provides resources and activities to help communities build sidewalks, bicycle paths, and other pedestrian-friendly infrastructure1, 2.
+Safe Routes to Schools (SRTS) is a federally supported program that promotes walking and biking to school through education, incentives, and environmental changes.
+Comprehensive SRTS initiatives incorporate each of the 6 E’s in program implementation: evaluation, education, encouragement, engineering, engagement, and equity.
+SRTS programs support city planning and legislative efforts to make walking and biking safer and provide resources and activities to help communities build sidewalks, bicycle paths, and other pedestrian-friendly infrastructure1, 2.
+In the U.S., over 80% of adolescents are not getting the recommended 60 minutes of daily physical activity3.

 What could this strategy improve?